Skip to main content

 Project Coordinator, See What You Can Be

 Ange has worked in various community, sporting and not-for-profit organisations in Australia and the UK, and has experience in project management, community engagement, event management, fundraising and partnerships.
-Ange has previously studied a Bachelor of Arts/Education and Bachelor of Social Sciences and is currently working on a Master of Arts (Sociology).
+Ange has previously studied a Bachelor of Arts/Education and Bachelor of Social Sciences and has recently completed a Master of Arts (Sociology).

 Katja Fiedler